Octanis1/ros-system-daemon/README.md

     roslaunch /etc/ros/robot.launch

 The files `/etc/ros/setup.sh` and `/etc/ros/robot.launch` are symlinks controlled by update-alternatives.
-You can cleanly change them like so:
+You can load setup scripts and launchers like so:

     update-alternatives --install /etc/ros/setup.sh ros-setup ${HOME}/my_catkin_ws/devel/setup.sh 20
     update-alternatives --install /etc/ros/robot.launch ros-robot-launch ${HOME}/my_robot.launch 20

+You can view what scripts and launchers are available with:

+    update-alternatives --list ros-setup
+    update-alternatives --list ros-robot-launch

+And change the currently selected alternave with:

+    update-alternatives --config ros-setup
+    update-alternatives --config ros-robot-launch

 ## System-wide Logging
 `ROS_LOG_DIR=/var/log/ros` for the background daemon job.
 This path is owned by the ros user and group.